 Telephone-based Emergency Warnings

-Emergency Alert was launched in December 2009 by the Australian Attorney-General and the Victorian Minister for Police and Emergency Services.
+Emergency Alert was launched in December 2009 by the former Australian Attorney-General and the Victorian Minister for Police and Emergency Services.
 This warning system sends voice messages to fixed telephone lines and text messages to mobile telephones.
-The Commonwealth committed $26.3 million toward the development of Emergency Alert and is dedicated to assisting states and territories to further enhance the warning system capabilities.
+The Australian Government committed $26.3 million toward the development of Emergency Alert and is dedicated to assisting states and territories to further enhance the warning system capabilities.